ggmziray/graphql-restaurant-data-excercise/README.md

 # GraphQL

-## here are the query and mutation structures based on a GraphQL schema.
+## Here are the query and mutation structures based on a GraphQL schema.

 mutation editrestaurants($idd: Int = 1, $name: String = "OLDO"){
 editrestaurant(id: $idd, name: $name){